Funeral Planning

 Aura focuses on the emotional side of direct cremation.
 Their "Aura Angels" provide high-level support to families, helping them navigate the administrative tasks following a death.

-Success: Aura’s lack of cancellation fees makes them a very flexible option for those who may change their mind or financial circumstances later.
+The main thing: Aura's lack of cancellation fees makes them a very flexible option for those who may change their mind or financial circumstances later.

 Distinct Cremations: The Value Choice